rhobs/handbook/content/contributing.md

 This document explains the process of modifying this handbook.

-> You were instead looking at how to contribute to the projects we maintain and contribute as part of Observability Group?
+> You were instead looking at how to contribute to the projects we maintain and contribute as part of Monitoring Group?
 Check out the [Projects list!](Projects/README.md)

 ## Who can Contribute?